webong/cashier-paystack/README.md

 ## Customers

 ### Creating Customers
-Occasionally, you may wish to create a Stripe customer without beginning a subscription.
-You may accomplish this using the createAsStripeCustomer method:
+Occasionally, you may wish to create a Paystack customer without beginning a subscription.
+You may accomplish this using the createAsPaystackCustomer method:
 ```php
 $user->createAsPaystackCustomer();
 ```